In this blog post, we’re going to walk you through the foods that you can give and use to support your dog during heart arrhythmia.

 Nausea and vomiting

-This health issue can easily get worse—and could even result in fatal adverse effects—if proper care and attention is not given right away.
+This health issue can easily get worse—and could even result in fatal adverse effects—if proper care and attention are not given right away.

 To use oranges as a home remedy for arrhythmia in dogs, feed your canine family member a couple of segments of this sweet citrus fruit per day.
 Make sure you get the seeds out first since these can have a really bitter taste.

-The National Center for Biotechnology Information (NCBI) reveals that ginger is abundant in organic compounds that have anti- hypertensive properties.
+Finally, the NCBI reveals that ginger is abundant in organic compounds that have anti-hypertensive properties.
 High blood pressure can make the heart function erratically, such as in the case of dog arrhythmia.

 To use ginger as a home remedy for arrhythmia in dogs, grate a thumb-sized piece and mix it directly with your dog’s food.
 Grating ginger not just helps get rid of the stringy parts, but also neutralizes its sharp, spicy bite.

-Zumalka by HomeoAnimal’s HEARTBEATPET product contains homeopathic ingredients for maintaining a regular heartbeat and proves to be an excellent support for promoting proper circulation of blood in the heart.
+Zumalka's HEARTBEATPET contains homeopathic ingredients for maintaining a regular heartbeat and proves to be an excellent support for promoting proper circulation of blood in the heart.
 It also has zero chemicals and is made with a gentle, holistic approach.

 To use HEARTBEATPET as a home remedy for arrhythmia in dogs, you simply have to give your canine family member one (1) spray every day, in water or directly in the mouth.
 Repeat this process until the symptoms disappear.